reflectivity/reflectivity.github.io/workshops/workshop_2024/index.md

 ### 10:40-12:00 Teaching materials "code camp" (chaired by Andrew McCluskey)

 Building on the success of the previous session to improve the online [Guide to Reflectometry](https://www.reflectometry.org/learn/intro.html) this was another "hackathon" style session to improve this material.
-The session was able to add material and identify some areas for further work
+The session was able to add material and identify some areas for further work.

 ## Afternoon Parallel Breakout Sessions 12:00-14:45